chroma-core/docs/docs/usage-guide.md

 }
 ```

-An OR operator will return results that match any of the filters in the list.
+An `$or` operator will return results that match any of the filters in the list.
 ```python
 {
     "$or": [